Subscribe to our newsletter and get the latest news, deals and offers direct to your inbox.

 When buying a bike rack, choose one that’s easy to fit, isn’t too heavy (you don’t want to add unnecessary weight) and doesn’t block any windows or sight lines.

 Unfortunately, a fully loaded motorhome is one that’s very desirable to thieves, and while your van will most likely have an alarm in the cab, this won’t help if someone tries to break in at the back.
 And because motorhome windows are usually made of plastic, and don’t have the most robust of locking systems, they can be relatively easy to break into.

 You can help protect your property by installing window catches with locks and an internal alarm.
 If you opt for one that comes with a flashing light, this can help to deter would-be thieves by letting them know your motorhome is alarmed.

 Is your motorhome fully insured?

-Remember, any additional gadgets and accessories will not only add to the value of your motorhome but will also make it more desirable to thieves, so make you’re fully covered by your motorhome insurance policy.
+Remember, any additional gadgets and accessories will not only add to the value of your campervan but will also make it more desirable to thieves, so make you’re fully covered by your campervan insurance policy.